The Three Gap Theorem, Interval Exchange Transformations, and Zippered Rectangles: Gap Theorem for -iets via Graph Theory

 Now, considering the action of $T^{-1}$ on $\widetilde{\operatorname{Gaps}}_{T, 8}$, we get the following diagram for the forest $\operatorname{FGaps}_{T, 8}$.

 When we get a gap pointing to another gap like

 the two gaps have the same length.
 If a gap splits (i.e. its preimage under $T^{-1}$ is a disjoint union of more than one interval), its length is the sum of the intervals it splits into.
-As such, the gaps that contribute to the set of gap lengths $G(8)$ are \begin{enumerate} \item the gaps that show on the extreme right, namely $(\beta_0, T^3 0)$ and $(T^5 0, \beta_3)$, and \item the gaps that split, namely $(T^6 0, T^1 0)$. \end{enumerate} Note how the intervals showing on the extreme right in the above diagram are all slots surrounding the discontinuitites $\beta_i$ of $T$.
+As such, the gaps in the above diagram that contribute to the set of gap lengths $\operatorname{Gaps}_{T, 8}$ ar the gaps that show on the extreme right, namely $(\beta_0, T^3 0)$ and $(T^5 0, \beta_3)$, and the gaps that split, namely $(T^6 0, T^1 0)$.
+Note that the intervals showing on the extreme right in the above diagram are all slots surrounding the discontinuitites $\beta_i$ of $T$.

 We thus get that